Bio-Path (NASDAQ:BPTH) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Bio-Path (NASDAQ:BPTH – Get Rating) in a research note issued to investors on Wednesday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of Bio-Path (NASDAQ:BPTH – Get Rating) in a report issued on Thursday morning.
+The firm issued a sell rating on the stock.

-Separately, HC Wainwright decreased their price target on shares of Bio-Path from $12.00 to $9.00 and set a buy rating for the company in a research note on Wednesday, May 18th.
+Separately, HC Wainwright reduced their price target on shares of Bio-Path from $12.00 to $9.00 and set a buy rating for the company in a research report on Wednesday, May 18th.

 A hedge fund recently bought a new stake in Bio-Path stock.
-Virtu Financial LLC bought a new position in Bio-Path Holdings, Inc. (NASDAQ:BPTH – Get Rating) in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm bought 10,012 shares of the company’s stock, valued at approximately $38,000.
-Virtu Financial LLC owned 0.14% of Bio-Path as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors own 6.29% of the company’s stock.
+Virtu Financial LLC bought a new position in Bio-Path Holdings, Inc. (NASDAQ:BPTH – Get Rating) in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund bought 10,012 shares of the company’s stock, valued at approximately $38,000.
+Virtu Financial LLC owned approximately 0.14% of Bio-Path as of its most recent filing with the Securities & Exchange Commission.
+6.29% of the stock is currently owned by institutional investors.

 About Bio-Path (Get Rating)